JasonGuoo/gemini-cli-api/README.md

 # Gemini CLI API

-**⚠️ This project is currently under active development and is not yet ready for production use. ⚠️**

 ## Prerequisites

 Before running this server, you must have the `gemini-cli` tool installed, and its executable command, `gemini`, must be available in your system's `PATH`.
 You can find installation instructions [here](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/gemini/cli).